Digestion and Absorption - Notes | Class 11 | Part 4: Disorders of Digestive System

 PEM causes Marasmus & Kwashiorkor in children.

-Symptoms: Impaired growth and replacement of tissue proteins; extreme emaciation of the body, thin limbs, dry, thin and wrinkled skin, declined growth rate and body weight, impaired growth and development of brain and mental faculties.
+Symptoms: Impaired growth and replacement of tissue proteins; extreme emaciation of the body, thin limbs, dry, thin, and wrinkled skin, declined growth rate and body weight, impaired growth and development of brain and mental faculties.

-· Kwashiorkor: It is due to protein deficiency only.
+• Kwashiorkor: Due to protein deficiency only.

-Reason: Replacement of mother’s milk by a high calorie-low protein diet in a child more than one year in age.
+Reason: Replacement of mother’s milk by a high-calorie, low-protein diet in a child more than one year in age.

-Symptoms: Like marasmus, it shows wasting of muscles, thinning of limbs, failure of growth & brain development.
-Unlike marasmus, some fat is still under the skin; extensive oedema and swelling of body parts are seen.
+Symptoms: Like Marasmus, it shows wasting of muscles, thinning of limbs, failure of growth & brain development.
+Unlike Marasmus, some fat is still under the skin; extensive oedema and swelling of body parts are seen.

 Post a Comment (0)